A semi-potential for finite and infinite sequential games: Defining lazy improvement

-To exemplify Definition~\ref{defn:lazy-conv}, Player $a$ can lazily convert the leftmost strategy profile below into each of the profiles below, but not into any other profile.
-Player $a$ is written bold face at nodes where changes occur.
+Let us exemplify the notion of lazy convertibility, which has nothing to do with the preferences or the outcomes: Player $a$ can lazily convert the leftmost strategy profile below into each of the profiles below, but not into any other profile.
+Strategy choices are represented by double lines in the pictures, \textit{e.g.} Player $a$ chooses left instead of right at each node of the leftmost profile.
+Also for each other profile, Player $a$ is written bold face at nodes where the profile differ from the leftmost one.

 Contrary to the convertibility relations $\stackrel{c}{\twoheadrightarrow}_a$ which are equivalence relations, the lazy convertibility relations $\stackrel{c}{\rightharpoonup}_a$ are certainly reflexive but in general neither symmetric nor transitive.
 For instance, Player $a$ cannot lazily convert the rightmost profile above back into the leftmost one.
 In the additional example below, Player $a$ can convert the leftmost profile to the middle profile but not to the rightmost profile.